 Most passengers come to gawp at the pioneering Glenfinnan Viaduct which shot to fame as a location for the Harry Potter films.

 Settle to Carlisle

-If you’re a regular user of the trains in England you might not be able imagine taking a train journey for pleasure.
-But forget the rail replacement buses and strikes and take at look at the Settle to Carlisle route; few journeys in England are as picturesque as this.
+If you’re a regular user of the trains in England you might not be able to imagine taking a train journey for pleasure.
+But forget the rail replacement buses and strikes and take a look at the Settle to Carlisle route; few journeys in England are as picturesque as this.

 The train crosses the Yorkshire Dales and Northern Pennines and weaves its way straight into the heart of England’s craggy northern hills and cliffs.
 Get your nap in before you’re onboard – you wouldn’t want to miss a second of this nearly 2 and a half hour journey!

 Perhaps the cutest train journey on the list, the Talyllyn is a small steam-powered, narrow gauge railway was originally built in 1865 to haul slate from the Bryn Eglwys quarries near Abergynolwyn.

 The slate runs shut down in 1946 after an accident, and the line, which had fallen into disrepair, would have been absorbed by the woods if not for a generous group of enthusiasts who formed the Talyllyn Railway Preservation Society.